A Suggested Answer To Wallstrom's Criticism: Zitterbewegung Stochastic Mechanics I: Classical Model of Constrained Zitterbewegung Motion

 If we now suppose that the density of ensemble particles per unit volume in an element $d^{3}q$ surrounding the point $\mathbf{q}$ at time $t$ is given by the function $\rho(\mathbf{q},t)\geq0$, which satisfies the normalization condition $\int\rho_{0}(\mathbf{q})d^{3}q=1$, then it is straightforward to show \cite{Holland1993} that $\rho(\mathbf{q},t)$ evolves in time by the continuity equation

 Accordingly, $\rho(\mathbf{q},t)$ carries the interpretation of the probability density for the actual \emph{zbw} particle position $\mathbf{q}(t)$.
-Furthermore, since each ensemble particle is a \emph{zbw} particle, $S(\mathbf{q},t)$ will be a single-valued function of $\mathbf{q}$ and $t$ (up to an additive integer multiple of $2\pi$), implying
+And since $S(\mathbf{q},t)$ is a field over the possible positions that the actual \emph{zbw} particle can occupy at time \emph{t}, where for each possible position the actual \emph{zbw} particle's phase will satisfy the relation (35), $S(\mathbf{q},t)$ will be a single-valued function of $\mathbf{q}$ and $t$ (up to an additive integer multiple of $2\pi$) and satisfy

 The use of exact differentials in (42) indicates that the loop integral is now an integral of the momentum field along any closed \textit{mathematical} loop in 3-space with time held constant; that is, a closed loop around which the actual particle with momentum $\mathbf{p}$ \emph{could potentially be displaced}, starting from any possible position $\mathbf{q}$ it can occupy at fixed time $t$.
-This tells us that the circulation of the momentum field over the ensemble is quantized, in contrast to an ordinary classical statistical mechanical ensemble for which the momentum field circulation need not satisfy (42).
+This tells us that the circulation of the momentum field is quantized, in contrast to an ordinary classical statistical mechanical ensemble for which the momentum field circulation need not satisfy (42).

 Finally, we can combine (39) and (41) into the nonlinear Schrödinger equation \cite{Schiller1962,Rosen1964,Holland1993,Ghose2002,Nikolic2006,Nikolic2007},

 with general solution $\psi(\mathbf{q},t)=\sqrt{\rho_{0}(\mathbf{q}-\mathbf{v}_{0}t)}e^{iS(\mathbf{q},t)/\hbar}$, which is single-valued because of (42).
 (Note that $C$ will contribute a global phase factor, $e^{iC/\hbar}$, which cancels out from both sides.)
 As an example of a specific solution, the complex phase $e^{iS/\hbar}$ takes the form of a plane-wave, $S=\mathbf{p}\cdot\mathbf{q}-Et+\hbar\phi$, while the initial probability density, $\rho_{0}$, can take the form of a Gaussian that propagates with fixed profile and speed $v$ (in contrast to a Gaussian density in free particle quantum mechanics, which disperses over time).